Lancaster's air quality is worst in Pennsylvania, report says

-Lancaster County's air quality is the worst in Pennsylvania, according to a new report from Philadelphia-based PennEnvironment.
+Lancaster County's air quality is the worst in Pennsylvania, according to a new report from PennEnvironment Research & Policy Center and Frontier Group.

 The report covers calendar year 2018, showing how many days air quality monitors reported elevated levels of ozone (aka smog) and particle pollution (aka soot).